onikienko/mv3-parcel-webext-template/README.md

 ## Production build:

-1. Stop development script (if it is running)
+1. Stop the development script (if it is running)
 2. Remove installed dev. extension at `chrome://extensions/`
 3. Run `npm run build`
 4. Load your extension on Chrome following: